microsoft/azure-pipelines-tasks/Tasks/AzureAppConfigurationImportV10/README.md

 ### Overview

-This task is used to push key-values from a configuration file to your  [App Configuration store](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-azure-app-configuration-create).
+This task is used to import key-values from a configuration file to your [App Configuration store](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-azure-app-configuration-create).

 ## Contact Information